It’s 5 o’clock somewhere, so feel free to crack a cold one and hit play as we rewind this classic country music performance.

 “But he left behind a great legacy,” said Glen.
 “And the fruits of his genius is his fantastic music, like this.”

-With that intro, the trio broke into a medley of Hank’s hits, including “Hey Good Lookin’,” “Cold, Cold Heart,” “I’m So Lonesome I Could Cry,” “I Can’t Help It (If I’m Still in Love With You,” “You Win Again,” “I Saw the Light,” and “Jambalaya (On the Bayou).”
+With that intro, the trio broke into a medley of Hank’s hits.
+Songs included “Hey Good Lookin’,” “Cold, Cold Heart,” “I’m So Lonesome I Could Cry,” “I Can’t Help It (If I’m Still in Love With You,” “You Win Again,” “I Saw the Light,” and “Jambalaya (On the Bayou).”

 One of the most interesting aspects of Dolly, Glen, and Roy’s tribute?
 It was totally vocal on their parts.
-Glen and Roy are widely considered two of the greatest guitar players in country music history, while Dolly is certainly no slouch.
+Glen and Roy are widely considered two of the greatest guitar players in country music history.
+And Dolly is certainly no slouch.
 But for this performance, they let their voices steal the show.